KhaledKorfali2/prayer_tracker_app/README.md

 Variables will typically be "nameAdjective" format.
 (Ex. fajirController)

 ## Tech/Framework used
-This app was created using the Flutter extension in Andriod Studio.
+- This app was created using the Flutter extension in Andriod Studio.
 The primary language used was dart.
-The app was created and tested using the Google Pixel 3A emulator provided in Android Studio.
+- The app was created with only andriod products in mind and as such was developed and tested using the Google Pixel 3A emulator provided in Android Studio.
 External libriaries:

 ## Features